 Undergraduate students working on their first bachelor’s degree may be eligible for this grant.
-Awarded to students attending school on a part-time basis (6-11 credit hours).
+Awarded to and WV student attending school on a part-time basis (3-11 credit hours).
 Eligible applicants must have lived in West Virginia continuously for a minimum of twelve months and be paying West Virginia resident tuition rates.
 Students are reviewed for eligibility after the add/drop period and awarded accordingly if funding exists.

 The Pennsylvania State Grant:

 Offers a maximum award of $600 per year for undergraduate students.
 You must be a resident of the state of issuing the award.
 For more information, visit http://www.pheaa.org.